CGalindo009/One-Button-GameMaker-Group-Game/README.md

 Need to Figure Out:
   1. Different states of collision between player character being in attack and idle animations.
-  a.
+  1a.
 If idle, player character is destroyed from the collision and the level restarts.
-  b.
+  1b.
 If attack, player character destroys the incoming projectiles or the enemy.